History of self-driving cars: 1990s

 In 1994, the twin robot vehicles VaMP and Vita-2 of Daimler-Benz and Ernst Dickmanns of UniBwM drove more than 620 mi on a Paris three-lane highway in standard heavy traffic at speeds up to 81 mph, albeit semi-autonomously with human interventions.
 They demonstrated autonomous driving in free lanes, convoy driving, and lane changes with autonomous passing of other cars.
 That same year, Lucas Industries developed parts for a semi-autonomous car in a project that was funded by Jaguar Cars, Lucas, and the UK Department of Trade and Industry.

-In 1995, Carnegie Mellon University's Navlab project completed a 3100 mi cross-country journey, of which 98.2% was autonomously controlled, dubbed "No Hands Across America."
+In 1995, Carnegie Mellon University's Navlab project completed a 3100 mi cross-country journey, dubbed "No Hands Across America", traveling from Pittsburgh, Pennsylvania and San Diego, California, of which 98.2% was autonomously controlled.
+It completed the trip at an average speed of 59.6 mph.
 This car, however, was semi-autonomous by nature: it used neural networks to control the steering wheel, but throttle and brakes were human-controlled, chiefly for safety reasons.

 Also in 1995, Dickmanns' re-engineered autonomous S-Class Mercedes-Benz undertook a 990 mi journey from Munich in Bavaria, Germany to Copenhagen, Denmark and back, using saccadic computer vision and transputers to react in real-time.
 The robot achieved speeds exceeding 109 mph on the German Autobahn, with a mean time between human interventions of 5.6 mi, or 95% autonomous driving.
 It drove in traffic, executing manoeuvres to pass other cars.
 Despite being a research system without emphasis on long-distance reliability, it drove up to 98 mi without human intervention.

 In 1996, (now Professor) Alberto Broggi of the University of Parma launched the ARGO Project, which worked on enabling a modified Lancia Thema to follow the normal (painted) lane marks on an unmodified highway.
 The culmination of the project was a journey of 1,200 mi over six days on the motorways of northern Italy dubbed Mille Miglia in Automatico ("One thousand automatic miles"), with an average speed of 56 mph.
 The car operated in fully automatic mode for 94% of its journey, with the longest automatic stretch being 34 mi.
 The vehicle had only two black-and-white low-cost video cameras on board and used stereoscopic vision algorithms to understand its environment.